mapbox/cpp/glossary.md

 -   [a listing](http://llvm.org/docs/Passes.html) of all the internal compiler optimizations in clang++ which you don't need to know specifically, but which are under-the-hood of the "O" levels.
 -   [a detailed summary](http://stackoverflow.com/a/15548189) of which internal optimizations are grouped in which "O" level across clang++ releases.

+### concurrency

+Concurrency is the process of executing different pieces of the same process to allow for parallel execution of these pieces [[wikipedia](https://en.wikipedia.org/wiki/Concurrency_(computer_science))].
+See [more info here](https://github.com/mapbox/cpp/blob/master/node-cpp.md#why-create-a-node-addon).

 ## Build modes

 ### DNDEBUG